symfony-cmf/symfony-cmf-docs/bundles/seo_content/introduction.rst

 ================

-    This bundle provides a solution to make content bundles aware for Seach Engine Optimisation (SEO).
+    This bundle provides a solution to make content bundles aware for Search Engine Optimisation (SEO).

 Preface
 -------

 As the Symfony CMF allows you to show one content on multiple routes, it is a must have to avoid duplicate content.
-There are two solutions to rid of it:
+There are two solutions to get rid of it:

 Create a canonical link with the reference to THE original url: